-All of the best cloud storage solutions today come with a sync-folder client.
+All of the best cloud sync service solutions today come with a sync-folder client.
 While sync folders may be the de facto mechanism for storing files online, however, sometimes using a local drive mapped to the cloud can be far more convenient.
 That’s especially true for retaining cloud content visibility while reducing consumed space on your hard drive at the same time.

 At first, though, figuring out how to set up a cloud storage network drive can be a tricky proposition, at least until you find out how easy it can all be.
 In this guide, we’ll help you discover just that.